khanio/khanio.github.com/src/content/posts/2013/04/hello-world.md

 Author: Zakiullah Khan Mohammed
 Summary: Aloha Earthlings !!
 I'm back !
 This time with a new blog, new URL and a one-post-a-week goal.

-This is our first post!!
+This is my first post!!
 A classic

     print("Hello world!")